zq-lab/mzpy/README.rst

 Welcome to mzpy!
 =====================

-MyPackage is a package for LC-MS data.
+mzpy is a package for LC-MS data.

 depandence
 --------